thanhtunguet/grapesjs-react/README.md

 _The first integration of GrapesJS for React._

 Dear developers, I am really happy that this package is useful to you.
 This was just a fortuitous idea when my task needed it.
 I created it without thinking that others need it, too.
 Now, I do not have enough time for it.
-So if you have an idea, find a bug, want to contribute by writing docs, ... go ahead!
+So if you have an idea, found a bug, want to contribute by writing docs, ... go ahead!
 Simply fork this repository, add your code, then send me a pull request.
 I will be very happy if this package continue being maintained by its community.

 1. Installation